 - Your $100 lease transfer fee (unless you are graduating in December.
 This must be paid via the Resident Portal)

-- You must have a zero balance on your Capstone account.
+- You must have a zero balance on your Commons/Courtyards account.

-- Monthly installment payments are due on the first of each month.
-The person in possession of the lease on the 1st of the month is responsible for the rental installment.
-Installments are not prorated and Capstone will not issue refunds for installments owed prior to the lease transfer.
+- Installment payments are due on the first of each month.
+The person in possession of the lease on the 1st of the month is responsible for the installment.
+Installments are not prorated and Commons/Courtyards will not issue refunds for installments owed prior to the lease transfer.
 Any exchange of money relating to partial installment payments or personal refunds is solely between the leaseholder and the re-lessor.